The Perfect House in the Perfect Location

 Building the Sandcastle

-The house itself was, apart from the balcony, very solidly built but appallingly laid out.
-The bedrooms were incredibly dingy with tiny ceiling height windows and, hidden behind a hedge, was the invisible sea.
+Apart from the balcony, the house itself was very solidly built but appallingly laid out.
+The bedrooms were incredibly dingy with tiny ceiling-height windows, and hidden behind a hedge was the invisible sea.

-To make matters worse there was a corridor running between the four downstairs bedrooms facing the (invisible) sea and four fairly sumptuous bathrooms – with no windows at the back.
-Hardly en-suite!
-There was a cracked swimming pool that had been tiled by some passing travellers (seriously) and a pointless slipway, where our new pool is now, right alongside the existing public slipway!
-Clearly a complete rebuild was necessary.
+To make matters worse, there was a corridor between the four downstairs bedrooms facing the (invisible) sea and four fairly sumptuous bathrooms – with no windows at the back.
+There was a cracked swimming pool and a pointless slipway, where our new pool is now, right alongside the existing public slipway.
+Clearly, a complete rebuild was necessary.